jojoclt/blog/content/en/posts/tvm-deploy/index.md

 This demo assumes you already compiled models using TVM (Relay → Graph Executor → .so + JSON + params).
 Place all compiled runtime artifacts inside:

-Note that this guide only works on Android Physical Device, if you want to try it on emulator Android x86 on Windows, you need to rebuild the model to support it.
+Note that this guide only works on Android Physical Device (arm64-v8a), if you want to try it on emulator Android x86 on Windows, you need to rebuild the model to support it.

 ```
 app/src/main/assets/